In the past, visitors to the Pacific might have had low expectations for their food. Not any more, writes Leila George

 Rating itself "the premier epicurean destination event in the Pacific", Honolulu's great food and wine festival showcases the best of the island chain's tucker and capitalises on its strong links with Asian food and mainland America.

 Writer Paul Davies visited the festival for Herald Travel and said "Hawaii's unique location and history has developed a diverse cuisine".
-This year's event (for information on tickets, go to hawaiifoodandwinefestival.com) runs from October 14-30, over three weekends, and spreading across different islands, meaning foodie visitors can see the most of the place.
+The Hawaii Food and Wine Festival runs over three weekends, and on different islands, meaning foodie visitors can see the most of the place.

 Back to school

 Don't just eat the food, learn how to cook it.
 At the Flavours of Fiji cooking school, on Denarau Island, visitors are taught about local cuisine, with lessons focused on the different strands of ethnic Fijian and Fijian Indian food.

 It's all done in small groups, with a maximum of 12 guests taking part, learning about Fijian home life and culture along the way.
 And it all finishes with a delicious feed.
 Check out flavoursoffiji.com for more details.

 For an authentic taste of Samoa, head to the produce market in Apia — open every day of the week.